naga-satish/interview-preparation/ETL-ELT.md

    - Maintain historical performance data for trend analysis
    - Implement automated notifications for anomalies

-9. **What techniques do you use for handling big data in ETL pipelines?**
+### 9. What techniques do you use for handling big data in ETL pipelines?

    **Technologies:**
    - **Apache Spark**: Distributed processing with in-memory computation